sensu/sensu-go-workshop/lessons/operator/07/README.md

 - **API-managed entities (cloud-native).**

   Certain entity properties can be modified in real-time via the API, CLI, or web app.
-  Agent entities are API-managed by default in Sensu Go 6.x (API-management was not available for agent entities in Sensu Go 5.x).
+  Agent entities are API-managed by default in Sensu Go 6.x (API management was not available for agent entities in Sensu Go 5.x).

   [Learn more (reference docs)](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-entities/entities/#manage-agent-entities-via-the-backend)